Couple leaves a legacy with gift to College of Health Sciences

 Story by Ryan Gauthier, rjgauthier@health.missouri.edu

-The couple recently pledged $4.4 million from their estate to the University of Missouri’s College of Health Sciences to provide scholarships for students with financial need, an endowed professorship for the college, and an unrestricted support fund for the dean.
-It is the largest-ever gift to the College of Health Sciences.
+That vision has taken shape in a $5.3 million estate gift to the University of Missouri’s College of Health Sciences.
+The gift will support scholarships for students with financial need, an endowed professorship and an unrestricted support fund for the dean.

-“This is our way to give back and provide an opportunity for advancement to students and for the college,” said Leonard Bush.
+“This is our way to give back and provide an opportunity for advancement to students and for the college,” Leonard Bush said.
 “It’s only through the people we’ve met along the way who built bridges and didn’t put down roadblocks that we’re now able to say this is going to be our legacy.”

 Helping hands